futuredapp/arkitekt/README.md

 # Use Cases

-Modules `cr-usecases` and `rx-usecases` contains set of base classes useful to easy execution of background tasks based on Coroutines or RxJava streams respectively.
+Modules `cr-usecases` and `rx-usecases` contains set of base classes useful for easy execution of background tasks based on Coroutines or RxJava streams respectively.
 In terms of Coroutines two base types are available - `UseCase` (single result use case) and `FlowUseCase` (multi result use case).
 RxJava base use cases match base Rx "primitives": `ObservableUseCase`, `SingleUseCase`, `FlowableUseCase`, `MaybeUseCase`